apexatoll/cliptic/README.md

 - Progress can be saved to continue puzzles at a later time
 - Time taken to complete the puzzle is logged on completion of puzzle.
 High scores can be viewed within CLIptic
 - Track progress for puzzles released in the last week
-- Play recently played puzzles
+- Puzzle history is tracked, making it easy to pick up recently played puzzles
 - Select puzzles to play by date manually (puzzles are available for up to 9 months from release)
 - Customisation of CLIptic's appearance